PFAS

 Authors ased a literature review and other public data to develop an "adverse outcome pathway" to analyze the mechanisms by which PFOS can induce fatty liver disease (Kim et al. 2023).

 A review of PFAS and the gut finds that, "Exposure to PFAS could cause inflammation in the gut, destruction of the gut epithelium and tight junction structure, reduction of the mucus layer, and induction of the toxicity of immune cells."
 (Li et al. 2022), which could be relevant for diabetes development.
+Another review also finds links between PFAS and the gut (Zhang et al. 2024).

 A review finds that "Several studies have demonstrated associations between serum PFAS concentrations and glycemic indicators of type 2 diabetes including glucose, insulin, and HOMA-IR [insulin resistance] in adolescent and adult cohorts.
 In addition, some studies have shown positive associations with incident type 2 diabetes and multiple PFAS."
 (Roth and Petriello, 2022).